 Sandy Lake

-Interim upgrades to water treatment system complete, long-term expansion and upgrades underway
+Interim repairs to water treatment system complete.
+Water treatment plant and water distribution system upgrades complete

 Project tracker